slurmulon/hazy/README.md

  * `~` generate random data
  * '*' embed fixture data from pool
  * '$' query and embed fixture data from pool
- * '>' embed fixture data from filesystem
  * '?' find and embed fixture from pool or filesystem
+ * '>' evaluate content as literal JavaScript
+ * '=' interpolate expression result

 (more thorough documentation on the way)